Kennesaw State vs New Mexico State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 08)

 If the Aggies can stay ahead of the chains and avoid long third-down situations, they have the offensive firepower to control tempo and keep Kennesaw on its heels.
 Defensively, New Mexico State has struggled to find its footing this season, allowing close to 28 points per game and frequently giving up chunk plays through miscommunication or missed tackles.
 The front seven, led by linebackers Keyshaun Elliott and Trevor Brohard, has been active against the run but too often left on the field due to offensive inefficiency.
 The defensive line will need to be especially sharp against Kennesaw’s triple-option-based attack, which tests gap discipline and demands assignment soundness for all 60 minutes.
 Edge rushers and linebackers must avoid over-pursuit, forcing Kennesaw’s quarterback Xavier Shepherd to pitch the ball under duress rather than find open lanes.
 The secondary, anchored by cornerback Andre Seldon Jr. and safety Myles Rowser, has shown flashes of improvement but remains susceptible to play-action and deep passes, an area that could hurt them if the Owls mix in quick-hitting passes off their option looks.
 On special teams, kicker Ethan Albertson remains one of the team’s most consistent weapons, while return specialist Ahmonte Watkins gives the Aggies the potential to flip field position in a single play.
 For New Mexico State to win, they’ll need to lean on their home-field advantage, capitalize on early possessions, and limit self-inflicted wounds—penalties and turnovers have been their undoing in close games.
 From a betting perspective, the Aggies’ volatility makes them a high-risk home team ATS, but their offensive ceiling and familiarity with the desert conditions could give them an edge if they start fast.
 The formula is straightforward: play clean, establish Thomas in the run game, keep Pavia upright, and force Kennesaw into uncomfortable second-and-long situations.
 If they execute, the Aggies have the talent to outscore the Owls in a physical contest, but if the same inconsistency that’s plagued them reappears, they risk another frustrating home setback against one of the FBS’s most disciplined newcomers.

-Remi is pouring through loads of data on each line.
+Remi is pouring through mountains of datapoints on each team.
 In fact, anytime the Owls and Aggies play there’s always several intriguing angles to key in on.
-Not to mention games played at Aggie Memorial Stadium in Nov rarely follow normal, predictable patterns.
+Not to mention games played at Aggie Memorial Stadium in Nov seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup, but hasn't found a good Prop Bet yet for this game.